openmpf/openmpf-components/cpp/CaffeDetection/README.md

 The Caffe component supports the calculation of the spectral hash for a given input image, or every frame of an input video.
 The spectral hash is computed according to the method outlined in ["Spectral Hashing" (Y. Weiss, et. al.)](http://papers.nips.cc/paper/3383-spectral-hashing.pdf).

 The Caffe component requires a set of input parameters for the spectral hash computation.
 These are defined in a JSON-formatted input file.
 An example of a spectral hash parameter file is provided with the Caffe component source code in `plugin-files/config/bvlc_googlenet_spectral_hash.json`.
 The parameters in that file were derived from the GoogLeNet model training dataset (ILSVRC 2012).
-On a deployment machine, the correct full path name for this file is ${MPF_HOME}/plugins/CaffeDetection/config/bvlc_googlenet_spectral_hash.json.
+On a deployment machine, the correct full path name for this file is `${MPF_HOME}/plugins/CaffeDetection/config/bvlc_googlenet_spectral_hash.json`.

 MATLAB code to calculate the spectral hash input parameters for a different training data set can be found [here](http://www.cs.huji.ac.il/~yweiss/SpectralHashing/), and Python code can be found [here](https://github.com/wanji/sh).

 Calculation of the spectral hash is optional.
 It will be done in addition to the normal Caffe classification.
 To request this calculation, follow these steps:

-1. Create an input JSON file similar to bvlc_googlenet_spectral_hash.json.
+1. Create an input JSON file similar to `plugin-files/config/bvlc_googlenet_spectral_hash.json`.
+Place your file in the same directory.

 2. Create a pipeline to calculate the spectral hash.
 The pipeline can be added as a default pipeline, or as a custom pipeline through the web UI.
 In either case, you must define a new action and set the "SPECTRAL HASH FILE LIST" property to the full path to your spectral hash parameter input file.
 Then create a new task using this action, and and then create a new pipeline using that task, as outlined above.

-   - If you choose to add a default pipeline, your spectral hash JSON file will be located in ${MPF_HOME}/plugins/CaffeDetection/config when the component package is registered.
-Use this path in the value for the "SPECTRAL HASH FILE LIST" property when creating your new Action.
+   - If you choose to add a default pipeline, your spectral hash JSON file will be located in `${MPF_HOME}/plugins/CaffeDetection/config` when the component package is registered.
+Use this path in the value for the "SPECTRAL HASH FILE LIST" property when creating your new action.